transistorsoft/flutter_background_geolocation/help/INSTALL-ANDROID.md

       .
   </manifest>
 ```
+> [!WARNING]
-:warning: It has been announced that *Google Play Store* [has plans to impose greater scrutiny](https://support.google.com/googleplay/android-developer/answer/13161072?sjid=3640341614632608469-NA) over usage of this permission (which is why the plugin does not automatically add it).
+> It has been announced that *Google Play Store* [has plans to impose greater scrutiny](https://support.google.com/googleplay/android-developer/answer/13161072?sjid=3640341614632608469-NA) over usage of this permission (which is why the plugin does not automatically add it).

 ## Android Headless Mode with `enableHeadless: true`